yoiwa/make-password/README.md

 is based on the materials available in the Gutenberg Project, available through Wikimedia.

-Japanese word corpuses `j' and `J' are generated from the "NAIST Japanese Dictionary" dataset from Nara Institute of Science and Technology.
+Japanese word corpuses `j` and `J` are generated from the "NAIST Japanese Dictionary" dataset from Nara Institute of Science and Technology.

 ## Author(s)

 Yutaka OIWA
-Information Technology Research Institute
+Cyber Physical Security Research Center
 Department of Information Technology and Human Factors
 National Institute of Advanced Industrial Science and Technology (AIST)